PlaidCloud/website/content/en/docs/concepts/containers/container-environment.md

 ## Container environment

-The Kubernetes Container environment provides several important resources to Containers:
+The PlaidCloud Container environment provides several important resources to Containers:

 * A filesystem, which is a combination of an [image](/docs/concepts/containers/images/) and one or more [volumes](/docs/concepts/storage/volumes/).
 * Information about the Container itself.